UC Berkeley alumni, Google employee, pleads guilty to vandalizing mosque

 “We cannot continue to reduce the severity of such crimes to mental health histories since perpetrators from communities of color are not afforded the same consideration,” AbdulQadir-Morris said.

-Audrey McNamara is the executive news editor.
-Contact her at [email protected] and follow her on Twitter at @McNamaraAud.
+Contact Jamari Snipes at [email protected] and follow her on Twitter at @JamariSnipes.

 Read our full comment policy

-Note: A previous version of this article incorrectly called Lauren Kirk-Coehlo an alumnus.
-In fact, she is an alumna.